jwidess/grab-o-scope/README.md

 Capture your oscilliscope screen in a .png file

-`grab-o-scope` is a Python-based command line utility to capture screenshots a variety of oscilloscopes and save them as PNG files.
+`grab-o-scope` is a Python-based command line utility to capture screenshots from a variety of oscilloscopes and save them as PNG files.

 _Note: `grab-o-scope` currently supports the Rigol DHO924 and DS1054Z
 oscilloscopes.
 Other brands and models can be easily added -- see the